 The N2 Pro boasts of being the first dash cam in the market to come with dual HD cameras.
 It packs an OV4689 sensor at the front and a Sony IMX323 sensor for capturing the car's interior.
 While you can film the road at an impressive 170°, the driver facing camera can record footage at 140°.

 As we mentioned above, the front-facing camera can record at 1440p, which results in clear and crisp footage.
-And as for low-light conditions, the infrared lights on the rear camera gives pretty decent footage.
+And as for low-light conditions, the infrared lights on the rear camera give pretty decent footage.

-The issue with some of the dash cams is that sometimes the images get blurred when the car is in high speed.
+The issue with some of the dash cams is that sometimes the images get blurred when the car is at high speed.
 When it comes to the Ventura N2 Pro, it can read license plates even if the car is traveling at high speed, as per the guys at TechGearLab.
 On the downside, videos captured in speeding cars appeared a tad blurred during the night.

 Similar to it, the Garmin Dash Cam 55 can record in 1440p resolution at 30fps.
 It can also record in 1080p at 60fps, 1080p at 30fps with or without HDR.
-That kind of high resolution captures a lot of details, and many users on Amazon have reported the same.
+That kind of high resolution captures a lot of details, and many users have reported the same.

 When it comes to user experience, the folks at Trusted Reviews report that the camera produces detailed images.
 On sunny days, the camera may catch windscreen glare.
 But on the upside, it's easy to make out details like text and other details.